alexfru/SediCiPU/SediCiPU.md

 These all are 16-bit operations and the flags are manipulated accordingly to this 16-bit size.
-That is, the sign bit is bit 15 of the register containging the result, the zero and parity flags take into account all 16 bits of the result register, the carry/borrow-out is from bit 15 (the sign bit) and signed overflow is computed for 16-bit addition, subtraction and comparison.
+That is, the sign bit is bit 15 of the register containing the result, the zero and parity flags take into account all 16 bits of the result register, the carry/borrow-out is from bit 15 (the sign bit) and signed overflow is computed for 16-bit addition, subtraction and comparison.